 To run a successful business, you must know the market.
 This is true for most businesses but especially so in the rental industry.
 It’s important to know what your competitors are charging so that you can price your rentals competitively and still make a profit.

-Understanding what your tenants want will be key in helping them feel comfortable in their new home or apartment—but it can also help with marketing as well (we’ll talk about this more later).
+Understanding what your tenants want will be key in helping them feel comfortable in their new home or apartments for rent in tampa fl—but it can also help with marketing as well (we’ll talk about this more later).

 If you’re able to create an environment that makes tenants feel good about renting from you, they’ll tell their friends—and word of mouth is one of the best ways to grow any business!